Locate before Answering: Answer Guided Question Localization for Video Question Answering: Experiments

 From the results in Table \ref{tab:proposal}, we have the following observations: 1) The performance gap between different groups is trivial, which suggests that LocAns is robust to different pre-defined proposals.
 2) Too few or too many proposals will cause a certain degree of performance degradation.
 We speculate that this is because on the one hand, too few proposals mean coarse-grained localization, and on the other hand, too many proposals will make proposal classification difficult.
 3) In the context of weakly supervised localization, coarse-grained anchor is better than too fine-grained anchor: the accuracy of Group 2 is 0.92\% lower than Group 4.

 \paragraph{The number of attention layers} Figure \ref{fig:layer} summarizes the effects of the number of self-attention and cross-attention layers.
 From the experimental results, we can conclude that the performance will be significantly improved at the beginning and reach a bottleneck with slight drop as the number of attention layers increases.
 The best choice (\textit{i.e.}, our default setting) is two layers of self-attention and one layer cross-attention.
 Overfitting may be responsible for the performance degradation when we use deep attention layers.
+When the attention layer is set to 0, there is a significant decrease in performance.
+For instance, when the cross-attention layer is reduced from 1 to 0, the model's accuracy drops from 51.38\% to 48.73\%, demonstrating a performance gap of 2.65\%.
+This difference in performance reveals the crucial role of cross-attention in integrating contextual information between language and visual input.